 The reason?
 A 26 puts you at right about the 83rd percentile, well above the national average of all ACT test takers.
 This is roughly equivalent to a 1200 out of 1600 on the SAT.

-Let's take a popular school, University of Central Florida (UCF), as an example.
+Let's take a popular school, Syracuse University, as an example.

-But if you raise your score to a 28, your chance of admission goes up to 55% - a very good chance of admission.
+But if you raise your score to a 30, your chance of admission goes up to 55%—a very good chance of admission.